-If a student fails to successfully pass any of these evaluations, they will be placed on probation.
-If the student makes significant progress during the next evaluation period and satisfactorily addresses the terms of the standing probation, they will be removed from probation.
+If a student fails to successfully pass any of these evaluations, they will be placed on academic probation.
+If the student makes significant progress during the next evaluation period and satisfactorily addresses the terms of the probation, they will be removed from probation and return to good standing.
 Failing to make significant progress during the next evaluation period may result in dismissal from the program.